ironhack-labs/lab-testing-jest/README.md

-The initial skeleton of the test suites is already set in place, however you will notice that each test assertion `it(...)` instead of calling the function to test has a placeholder `Function_To_Test`.
+The initial skeleton of the test suites is already set in place, however you will notice that each test assertion `it(...)` has a placeholder saying `Function_To_Test`, instead of calling the function to test.

 As well you'll notice that each test assertion is missing the expected result value in the `toEqual()` ( or `toBe()`) block and is instead having a placeholder `expected_Result`.